sitamgithub-MSIT/siglip2-litserve/README.md

 3. Open a new terminal window.
 4. Run the client: `python client.py`

 Now, you can see the model's output based on the input request.
-The model will classify the labels of the image and return the output.
+The model classifies the image labels and returns the output.

 ## Usage

 The project can be used to serve the SigLIP 2 family of models using LitServe.
 It allows you to input an image and candidate labels to classify the image based on the labels provided.
-The model can be used for various tasks, suggesting potential use cases, such as ike zero-shot image classification and image-text retrieval, or as a vision encoder for VLMs (and other vision tasks).
+The model can be used for various tasks, suggesting potential use cases such as zero-shot image classification and image-text retrieval or as a vision encoder for VLMs (and other vision tasks).

 ## Contributing